 Generally speaking there is a lot of information and there is not any best place to start.
 Take my information and use it to work out the best path for you.

 The thing is with certifications is they have different versions.
 So get the right book for the current version of the test.
 At the moment the current version is the N10-006 exam.
 (People from the future, be sure to check CompTIAs site for the current version).
-Try this material to study for it ISBN-10: 0071848223.
+Try this material to study for it ISBN-10: 0071848223.- CompTIA Network+ Reference:

 Book: ISBN-10: 1587143879